Eskobars/betstuff/README.md

 # Betstuff

-Betstuff is a webscraper made with python that provides automated calculations for upcoming soccer games.
+Betstuff is a webscraper made with Selenium using Python for ranking upcoming soccer games.

+Made as a training project.

 # Installation